-- Please note: Numbers are not issued for purposes of general identification - driver licenses, tax returns, bank accounts, phone service, etc. Bank accounts can be opened by completing IRS Form W-8, Certificate of Foreign Status.
+- Please note: Numbers are not issued for purposes of general identification: Driver's licenses, tax returns, bank accounts, phone service, etc. Bank accounts can be opened by completing IRS Form W-8, Certificate of Foreign Status.

-- SISS has copies of the Social Security card application or you can download the PDF form from the agency website.
-The completed application must be filed in person at an agency office.
+- The completed application must be filed in person at an agency office.